Across Australia at the moment, as a buyers agency we’re starting to see some very impressive house price increases.

 Another good way to get a very clear understanding of the types of properties that are in demand and selling is to talk to agents on the ground.
 Agents are the ones who are at the coal-face and can clearly see just how much demand there really is in a particular suburb for a certain type of property.

-While it is still important to look at median house prices to get an overview of what is happening in the property market, it’s important that you don’t make buying decisions based on those figures alone.
+Our advice as a top buyers agency in Sydney, while it is still important to look at median house prices to get an overview of what is happening in the property market, it’s important that you don’t make buying decisions based on those figures alone.
 Median house price growth is not a reliable indicator and if you make a purchase based on it alone, you could find yourself making a big mistake.